AKQJ1Oscar/EthereumStats/README.md

 # EthereumStats

-By fcepeda and syerbes.

-Description:
+# Scope

-This is a project to track transactions in Ethereum's blockchain, generating an output graph with the corresponding nodes after applying a function (like centrality).
+This is a project to track transactions in Ethereum's blockchain, generating an output graph with the corresponding wallets as nodes.
+Additionaly, you can apply a function to the original graph (like centrality) to get additional information.

-There are set paths in the code that should be changed/created to match the host pc requirements.
+There are fixed paths in the code that should be changed/created to preserve the directory structure.

-We use the public chain downloaded locally, accessing it via web3 through IPC.
-The IPC access mechanism can be easily modified to another one (like a REST API), although it can degrade performance.
+We use a local Geth client to access the public chain, accessing it through IPC.
+The IPC access mechanism can be easily modified to another one (like a REST API), although it can impact performance.

+# Dependencies

+* web3
+* MongoDB
+* (Optional) Cassandra